bretsw/bretsw.github.io/content/cv.md

 ## Consultation

-- **SciBlack**.
-Served as Founder, Organizer, and  Co-Director for the inaugural SciBlack Conference to take place in June 2023 (2021–present).
+- **Co-Founder and Organizer**, SciBlack (2021–present).

-- **Black in Gaming (BIG) Foundation**.
-Served as a volunteer Executive Coach: (a) Trained and mentored members of the core leadership team. (b) Designed and implemented strategy for organizational culture and collaboration through remote and asynchronous work (2020–2021).
+- **Executive Coach**, Black in Gaming (BIG) Foundation: (a) Trained and mentored members of the core leadership team. (b) Designed and implemented strategy for organizational culture and collaboration through remote and asynchronous work (2020–2021).